ssmiller25/immutabledesktop/README.md

 **ALPHA!!!** - Please do not use at the moment!

-Gitops for your workstation!
+Gitops for your workstation/working environment!
 Central premises are:

 - OS Agnostic.
 Goal is to be able to have a similar environment across Linux, MacOS, Chromebooks and Windows.
-- Host configuration will be as automated as possible.
+- Host configuration will be as automated and as **minimal** as possible.
 - Almost all workloads are container images.
 - All mutable "data" is backed up regularly, and without manual intervention, to the cloud.

-[All work currently is in the develop branch](https://github.com/ssmiller25/immutabledesktop/tree/develop).
-Once this is ready for release, will be merged in.
-Existing code may change dratically

 ## Setup